prathamesh66/Password_Generator/README.md

 # Password Generator System

 The Password Generator System is a web application that generates secure and random passwords based on user-defined criteria.
-It offers a simple and intuitive interface to customize password length and character types, ensuring users can create strong passwords to enhance their online security.
+It offers a simple and intuitive interface to customize password length and character types, ensuring users can create strong passwords to enhance their online security..

 ## Features